-- 2.20 Section 47(1) of the SSWB Act provides that a LA may not meet a person's needs for care and support by providing or arranging for a service which is required to be provided under a health enactment, unless doing so would be incidental or ancillary to doing something else to meet those needs.
-Section 47(1) of the Act provides that "nursing care" means "a service which involves either the provision of care or the planning, supervision or delegation of the provision of care, but does not include a service which, by its nature and in the circumstances in which it is to be provided, does not need to be provided by a registered nurse". - 2.21 Section 47(4) of the SSWB Act provides that a LA may not meet a person's needs for care and support by providing or arranging for the provision of nursing care by a registered nurse.
+- 1.23 Section 47(1) of the SSWB Act provides that a LA may not meet an individual's needs for care and support by providing or arranging for a service which is required to be provided under a health enactment, unless doing so would be incidental or ancillary to doing something else to meet those needs.
+Section 47(1) of the SSWB Act provides that "nursing care" means "a service which involves either the provision of care or the planning, supervision or delegation of the provision of care, but does not include a service which, by its nature and in the circumstances in which it is to be provided, does not need to be provided by a registered nurse". - 1.24 Section 47(4) of the SSWB Act provides that a LA may not meet an individual's needs for care and support by providing or arranging for the provision of nursing care by a registered nurse.